 From taking a bike ride through the rice fields to relaxing on the white sand beaches of the Koh Rong Islands, there is a lot to do for all kinds of travelers.

 Indubitably cheaper than its neighbor Thailand, everything here is at a very low price.

 You will find superb hostels and guest houses for just $3 a night.

-The visit to the world-famous Angkor Temples will cost you extra but you can choose between a 1, 3, or 7 days Angkor Wat tourist pass to visit it on a budget.
+A visit to the world-famous Angkor Temples will cost you extra but you can choose between this1, 3, or 7 days Angkor Wat tourist pass to visit it on a budget.

 I highly recommend getting the 3 days pass to fully explore the area which costs around $60.

 It might seem a bit expensive but I guarantee that you will not regret it!
 But all in all, Cambodia is one of the cheap Asian countries to visit that won’t rob you of your arm or leg.

 Pro tip* For all your transportation in Asia whether it is by train, bus, or ferry, use the 12go.Asia website to book all your tickets in advance.